 Additionally, people with OCD should not be confused with perfectionistic, rigid, “control freaks,” or compulsive individuals who are performance-oriented and are very organized in their work, finicky about their appearance, and highly regimented in their recreational and personal lives.

-Finally, OCD is NOT a personality flaw, and it certainly can’t be treated with discipline or by simply “stopping” these thoughts.
-Most patients in fact realize their thoughts are irrational…which actually tends to further increase the agony of the condition.
+Finally, OCD is NOT a personality flaw, and it certainly can’t be treated with discipline or simply “stopping” these thoughts.
+Most patients, in fact, realize their thoughts are irrational…which actually tends to further increase the agony of the condition.

 When Should Someone Seek Treatment?

 If you or someone you know relates to any of the symptoms listed above, it is wise to seek treatment from a licensed healthcare professional.

 To further simplify the issue, if you or someone you know frequently experiences thoughts that are intrusive, unpleasant, and produce a high degree of anxiety, and you find yourself engaging in avoidance or anxiety-reducing behaviors, it is best to seek help from a mental health professional as soon as possible.

 First and foremost, every patient is unique and has different needs and a different ideal treatment plan.
 That’s why it is so very important to work with a specialist who truly understands OCD.